When you "get the skinny" on something, you're using a phrase that can be traced back to a Scottish poet and World War II soldiers.

 The Oxford English Dictionary calls the phrase slang and also says it originated in the U.S. and is still chiefly used in the U.S.

 The first example is from a 1938 autobiography by Richard Hallett, "a writer who has bummed his way around the world."
-It doesn’t appear to be related to the armed forces in any way, but two other sources (Etymology Online and "The Dictionary of American Slang") say the phrase started as World War II military slang, and they speculate it might have evolved from the idea of the naked truth, which means the plain truth or the truth told without concealment.
+It doesn’t appear to be related to the armed forces in any way, but two other sources (Online Etymology Dictionary and "The Dictionary of American Slang") say the phrase started as World War II military slang, and they speculate it might have evolved from the idea of the naked truth, which means the plain truth or the truth told without concealment.

 The World Wide Words website also has an excellent article on the topic.
 It includes a couple of examples of people quoted in the 1940s and '50s saying it’s military slang, but the examples don’t seem to tie it back to the “naked truth” theory.